Vicgomz/Blog-Web-Template/README.md

 - **JavaScript**: For basic interactivity.

 ### Status
 This template is currently **in development** and is not yet ready for production use.
 Features may be incomplete or subject to change.
-Stay tuned for updates!

 ### Contributions
 Feel free to: